couchbaselabs/docs-ng/content/couchbase-sdk-net-1.3/getting-started.markdown

 }
 ```

-By default, Json.NET will serialize the properties of your class in the case you
+By default, Json.NET serializes the properties of your class in the case you
 created them.
 Because we want our properties to match the casing of the
 documents in the beer-sample bucket, we're going to set JSON property names in
 JsonProperty attributes (in the Newtonsoft.Json namespace).
 Again, we could
-store instances of this Beer class without converting them first to JSON
+store instances of this Beer class without converting them to JSON first
 (requires marking the class with a Serializable attribute), but that would
 prevent those documents from being indexed in views.